TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Experiments

-\paragraph*{Qualitative Results} In Fig.~\ref{fig:visual_res}, we provide visualization for DINO-seg~\cite{caron2021emerging}, LOST~\cite{simeoni2021localizing} and {\name}\footnote{More visual results can be found in the project webpage~\url{https://www.m-psi.fr/Papers/TokenCut2022/}.}.
+\paragraph*{Qualitative Results} In Fig.~\ref{fig:visual_res}, we provide visualization for LOST~\cite{simeoni2021localizing}, DSS~\cite{melaskyriazi2022deep} and {\name}\footnote{More visual results can be found in the \href{https://www.m-psi.fr/Papers/TokenCut2022/}{project webpage}.}.
 For each method, we visualize the heatmap that is used to perform object detection.
-For DINO-seg, the heatmap is the attention map associated to the CLS token.
 For LOST, the detection is mainly based on the map of inverse degree ($\frac{1}{\degree_i}$).
+For DSS, the heatmap is the attention map associated to the second eigenvector.
 For {\name}, we display the second smallest eigenvector.
-The visual results demonstrate that our {\name} can extract a high quality segmentation for the salient object.
-Compared with DINO-seg and LOST, {\name} is able to extract a more complete segmentation as can be seen in the first and the third samples in Fig.~\ref{fig:visual_res}.
-In some other cases, when all the methods have a high quality map, {\name} has the strongest intensity on the object.
-This phenomenon can be viewed in the last sample in Fig.~\ref{fig:visual_res}.
+The visual results demonstrate that {\name} can extract a high quality segmentation for the salient object.
+Compared with LOST and DSS, {\name} is able to extract a more complete segmentation as can be seen in the first and the second samples in Fig.~\ref{fig:visual_res}.
+In other cases, when LOST and DSS are unable to detect a large object, {\name} can detect the object properly.
+Examples for this can be seen in the third and fourth samples in Fig.~\ref{fig:visual_res}.

-\paragraph*{Internet Images} We further test {\name} on Internet images\footnote{We provide an online demo allowing to test Internet images: \href{https://huggingface.co/spaces/yangtaowang/TokenCut}{https://huggingface.co/spaces/yangtaowang/TokenCut}.}.
+\paragraph*{Internet Images} We further tested {\name} on Internet images\footnote{We provide an \href{https://huggingface.co/spaces/yangtaowang/TokenCut}{online demo} allowing to test Internet images.}.
 The results are in Fig~\ref{fig:extra_samples}.
-It can be seen that even though the input images are with noisy backgrounds, our algorithm can still provide a precise attention map to cover the object and lead to accurate bounding box prediction, which demonstrates again the robustness of our approach again.
+It can be seen that even though the input images have noisy backgrounds, {\name} can provide a precise attention map to cover the object and lead to an accurate prediction of the bounding box, demonstrates robustness of the method.